-- a) Use the results of the Ribbon of Green historic resource assessments and collaborate with the Government of Alberta to inform the level of additional review and oversight required for proposed development throughout the System. - b) Identify, monitor, manage, and protect significant archaeological, cultural, and historic resources. - c) Classify the most sensitive archaeological, cultural, and historic sites, where public access is not appropriate, as Preservation. - d) Work collaboratively with Indigenous communities to classify areas where Indigenous burial, cultural, and archaeological sites have a high probability of occurrence. - Work with heritage interest organizations and other relevant partner organizations (e.g. sporting organizations, pioneer descendants' groups, industry associations) to identify culturally significant locations and historic resources to ensure appropriate protection and/or interpretation. - f) Comply with all Alberta Historical Resources Act requirements. - g) Report the discovery of historic resources to the Government of Alberta to determine strategies for on-site assessment. - h) Protect all burial sites and follow Government of Alberta protocols for unregistered burial sites, and work with Indigenous communities to ensure that these sites are respectfully protected and managed. - i) Protect natural and undeveloped areas and promote restoration to preserve access to traditional resources.
+- a) Use the results of the Ribbon of Green historic resource assessments and collaborate with the Government of Alberta to inform the level of additional review and oversight required for proposed development throughout the System. - b) Identify, monitor, manage, and protect significant archaeological, cultural, and historic resources. - c) Classify the most sensitive archaeological, cultural, and historic sites, where public access is not appropriate, as Preservation. - d) Work collaboratively with Indigenous communities to classify areas where Indigenous burial, cultural, and archaeological sites have a high probability of occurrence. - e) Work with heritage interest organizations and other relevant partner organizations (e.g. sporting organizations, pioneer descendants' groups, industry associations) to identify culturally significant locations and historic resources to ensure appropriate protection and/ or interpretation. - f) Submit all development footprints (for any scale of development from trails to amenity nodes) to the Government of Alberta along with an application for Alberta Historical Resources Act clearance prior to construction anywhere in the System.
+Comply with any regulatory requirements that result from the Historical Resources Act clearance application. - g) Report the discovery of historic resources to the Government of Alberta to determine strategies for on-site assessment. - h) Protect all burial sites and follow Government of Alberta protocols for unregistered burial sites, and work with Indigenous communities to ensure that these sites are respectfully protected and managed. - i) Protect natural and undeveloped areas and promote restoration to preserve access to traditional resources.